 Here are some signs that you’re restricting food:

-- You make sure you avoid forbidden foods like candy or chips.
+- You make sure you avoid certain food items, like candy or chips.

-- There’s a likelihood you control how much your child eats.
+- You control how much your child eats.

-- You moderate his exposure to indulgent and unhealthy foods.
+- You limit exposure to indulgent and unhealthy foods.

-In a nutshell, food restriction, or restrictive feeding practices, involve controlling every little bite that goes into your child’s mouth.
+In a nutshell, food restriction involves controlling every little bite that goes into your child’s mouth.

 Here’s how it plays out: